abdullamatar/Arxiv2Arxode/sandbox/readme.txt

-All the files in this directory are outputted by LLMs
+All the files in this directory are created by LLMs